PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 ----------
 * Brushes can be found on shelves behind kitchen
 * Brush each dog using the furminator or a flea comb
-* Brush large animals using wood handled brush
+* Brush large animals using round brush
 * Check every animal for ticks and fleas, if any are found inform animal welfare manager
 * Start with resident and adoptable dogs, horses, and cows then wash the brush
 * Brush patients and wash the brushes again at the end